i2metaverse/hmd/README.md

 3. Run `npm run dev` to start the development server

 You can check out the `package.json` file to see other available scripts.
+- note that the `npm run build` script prepares the project for deployment on github pages

 # Architecture